Do you find yourself unable to stop drinking on your own, or do you notice that you cannot go a few hours or a day without having a drink?

 - Certified alternative therapies that help you find unique ways to delve into the root causes of alcohol use and develop healthier coping mechanisms

-Plus, when you stay at our beachside recovery center in North Carolina, you get the benefit of living in our beachfront property in a private suite.
+Plus, when you stay at our beachside rehab in North Carolina, you get the benefit of living in our beachfront property in a private suite.
 It’s literally a 10-yard walk to the beach, where we have a private deck for holding meetings or yoga sessions or simply for watching the sun rise on the day.
 And since we relax a lot of the rules associated with more traditional facilities — and we don’t consider ourselves an institution — you get the benefit of alcohol detox in a real-world environment that’s still serene and safe enough to foster growth and change.

-Some things you can expect at Changing Tides that aren’t typically the case at other North Carolina rehab locations include:
+Some things you can expect at Changing Tides that aren’t typically the case at other North Carolina rehab facility locations include:

 - Free time to relax or enjoy time with peers who are in rehab with you or your visiting family members and friends

-- Use of your own vehicle after you have completed our primary program for managing appointments or making trips to the store after you’ve established a baseline during the first month of rehab
+- Use of your own vehicle after you have completed our primary alcohol rehab program for managing appointments or making trips to the store after you’ve established a baseline during the first month of rehab

 - Access to your own devices, such as smartphones or laptops, as long as their impact is neutral or positive and doesn’t interfere negatively with your recovery